VeroIarrachtai/Abies_vs_ozone/README.md

 # README Paper Abies vs ozone

-This repository contains scripts, data, metadata, and results to perform transcriptomic, genetic, and metabolic analysis to **"Abies vs ozone's project"**.
+This repository contains the scripts, data, metadata, and results to perform the transcriptomic, the genetic, and the metabolic analysis to **"Abies vs Ozone's Project"**.

 In these directories you will find some analysis to answer these project's particular aims:

-* To quantify the secondary metabolite relative abundance in tolerant and damaged trees during two ozone concentration periods.
+* To quantify the secondary metabolite relative abundance in the tolerant and the damaged trees during two ozone concentration periods.
 [Metabolomic analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/2.-Metabolomics)

-* To identify tolerance sacred fir's origins.
+* To identify the tolerance sacred fir's origins.
 [Genomic analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/3.-Genomics)

-* To evaluate the tolerant and damaged trees differential expression in two ozone concentration periods.
+* To evaluate the tolerant and the damaged trees differential expression in the two ozone concentration periods.
 [Transcriptomic analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/4.-Transcriptomics)

 ## GENERAL directory structure: